min9kwak/preprocessing/README.md

 ### 2. ANTs.py
 The `ANTs.py` file provides the `ModifiedANTsRegistrator` class, which extends the functionality of the existing `ANTsRegistrator` to effectively handle ROI transformations.
-When transforming the ROI or biopsy, any values greater than **args.threshold** are converted to **1** to maintain the ROI or biopsy as a binary mask.
+When transforming the ROI or biopsy, any values greater than **threshold** are converted to **1** to maintain the ROI or biopsy as a binary mask.
 This step is crucial because, without it, the affine transformation process could result in blurred edges of the final ROI or biopsy.
 By ensuring values remain binary, the integrity of the ROI or biopsy is preserved.